Skip to main content

 The bleeding of live horseshoe crabs is a gruesome process that kills up to 30% of individuals.
 It is ecologically unsustainable for both horseshoe crabs and the shorebirds that rely on their eggs as a primary food source during spring migration.

-Together with scientific, legal, and industry partners, we are working to end horseshoe crab harvests by advocating for the adoption of the safe, effective and commercially scalable synthetic alternatives to LAL that are available for endotoxin testing.
-These alternatives have existed for decades but have lagged in adoption due to regulatory hurdles.
+Together with scientific, legal, and industry partners, we are working to end horseshoe crab harvests by advocating for the adoption of the safe, effective and commercially scalable synthetic alternatives that are available for endotoxin testing.
+These alternatives have existed for decades but are now just starting to be adopted.

 History of the project